ritza-co/bryntum-supabase-gantt-starter/Bryntum-gantt-supabase-react-blog.md

 Replace `<Project_Ref_Id>` with your Supabase project reference ID.

-Navigate to your Supabase instance and you should see your new Edge Function deployed:
+Navigate to your Supabase instance and you should see your new Edge Function deployed.
+Note down the URL for use later.

 ![View deployed function](img/supabase_deployed.png)